simics-ja/mysql-playground/README.md

 # MySQL Playground
-This is an environment for technical testing of MySQL.
+This is my technical testing environment for MySQL.

+# Requirements

+- Docker/docker-compose
+- PHP
+  - The use of mise, the development tool manager, is recommended.

+# Usage
+WIP